hevnsnt/Hallowuino/README.md

   * Arduino Shield Formfactor: Plugs in directly onto a full sized Arduino (Such as the UNO or similar)
   * Controls the timing for 8 Electronic props, through the "test" or "try me" button interface
   * Currently supports 2 Motion Sensors and 2 "Trigger" type inputs.
 (Like footpads, buttons, etc)
+  * Arduino based, meaning it is fully hackable, and beginner friendly!
+Open source hardware (eventually) and software means that if you don't like how something works -- change it!
+Want to add a feature?
+Add it!
+Want to make your own PCB?
+Make it!
   * Fully configurable via a easy to use web interface (development in progress)
   * IFTTT support (Hardware supported, development planned) [[More info about IFTTT]](https://ifttt.com/)
   * MQTT support (Hardware supported, development planned) [[More info about MQTT]](https://learn.adafruit.com/adafruit-io/mqtt-api)